coffee stain coffee drip

 ‘Mis-‘, ‘Dis-‘, & ‘Mal-‘ Information

 Occasionally I make the horrific mistake of engaging on social media.
-It has become the proxy for the civil war that would likely be happening if not for our digital arenas——places for venting our innumerable grievances one enraged group of ideologues against another.
+It has become the proxy for the civil war that would likely be upon us if not for these digital arenas——places for venting our innumerable grievances one enraged group of ideologues against another.
 One of the platforms that I frequent the most is Quora, where people ask questions and receive answers from random strangers on the internet; people like myself lurking around online with nothing better to do and no qualifications to validate their responses.
-Certainly the vitriol is ever-present here as it is on all of the other platforms, it’s just masked in the form of questions or perhaps…a scathing answer to one.
+Certainly the vitriol is ever-present here as it is on all of the other platforms, it’s just masked in the form of questions or perhaps, a scathing answer to one.

-Over time I’ve replied to what seems like the same questions again and again, asked in different manners and even occasionally with different words; but generally they seem to reflect the same overall sentiments——questions that should have been answered definitively throughout our nation’s history (though apparently unbeknownst to most of our nation’s people).
-What’s interesting is that these questions are so fundamental to the establishment of our society, that had I not become so accustomed to their frequent regurgitation, I would hardly be able to stomach entertaining them with any answer at all.
-One such question is whether it’s necessary to limit the freedom of speech or the press in order to ensure our “protection from ‘misinformation’.”
+Over time I’ve replied to what seems like the same questions again and again, asked in different manners and even occasionally with different words; but generally they seem to reflect the same overall sentiments——questions that should have been answered definitively (or so I thought) throughout our nation’s history, though apparently unbeknownst to most of our nation’s people.
+What’s interesting is that the answers to these questions are so fundamental to the establishment of our American society, that had I not become so accustomed to their frequent regurgitation, I would hardly be able to stomach entertaining them with any answer at all.
+One such question is whether it’s necessary to limit the freedom of speech or of the press in order to ensure our “protection from ‘misinformation’.”
 As appalled as I am at such a question, it compels me to wonder just what the hell these kids are learning in school these days.
-I’m not sure if perhaps I’m just becoming the grumpy old codger shaking his head in disapproval at the younger generation, but how can someone not be think through the consequences of such an idea?
+I’m not sure if perhaps I’m just becoming the grumpy old codger shaking his head in disapproval at the younger generation, but how can someone not be aware of the consequences of such an idea?

-On June 8, 1789 James Madison proposed his provisions for the protection of speech and of the press to the House of Representatives, which was later tweaked and revised before being incorporated into our First Amendment:
+On June 8, 1789 James Madison proposed his provisions for the protection of speech and of the press to the House of Representatives, the objective of which was later incorporated into our First Amendment:

 “The people shall not be deprived or abridged of their right to speak, to write, or to publish their sentiments; and the freedom of the press, as one of the great bulwarks of liberty, shall be inviolable.”